raspberrypi/documentation/configuration/wireless/wireless-cli.md

 ## Adding multiple wireless network configurations

-On recent versions of Raspian, it is possible to set up multiple configurations for wireless networking, for example for home and school.
+On recent versions of Raspian, it is possible to set up multiple configurations for wireless networking.
+For example, you could set up one for home and one for school.

 For example
 ```